lognorman20/stockx_competiton/README.md

 # StockX Sneaker Price Prediction Project

 The purpose of this project is to predict the resale price of a sneaker based on several factors like the type of sneaker and buyer region.
+[Check out my article about it.](https://link.medium.com/x2YdLewBgab)

 ![GitHub last commit](https://img.shields.io/github/last-commit/lognorman20/stockx_competiton)
 ![GitHub issues](https://img.shields.io/github/issues-raw/lognorman20/stockx_competiton)